-At the core of every effective worksite wellness program are wellness activities that help employees adopt and maintain healthy behaviors.
+At the core of every effective worksite wellness program are wellness activities that help employees adopt and maintain healthy behaviours.
 These activities are also known as wellness challenges or wellness campaigns.

-Behavior change campaigns usually last between two and six weeks while wellness challenges can happen in just one or two weeks.
+Behaviour change campaigns usually last between two and six weeks while wellness challenges can happen in just one or two weeks.
 The names campaign or challenge are often used interchangeably.
-Challenges can be team based or they can allow participation as individuals.
+Challenges can be team-based or they can allow participation as individuals.

 What makes challenges important is the fact that they help employees create healthy lifestyle habits.
 Worksite wellness challenges should be at the heart of every successful wellness program.

-When done correctly, worksite wellness challenges help employees and their dependents improve employee health behaviors and reduce elevated health risks.
+When done correctly, worksite wellness challenges help employees and their dependents improve employee health behaviours and reduce elevated health risks.
 Wellness challenges are perhaps the most important part of any effective wellness program.

 Worksite wellness challenges are not easy to create.
-To have a lasting impact on employee behaviors they must carefully adhere to each of the most important behavior change strategies.
+To have a lasting impact on employee behaviours they must carefully adhere to each of the most important behaviour change strategies.
 Below is one example of an effective worksite wellness challenge.

 This is the Fast Food Guide Challenge, one of the most popular challenges that we offer at WellSteps.
 Here is how it works: